The dawn from on high

 Peter says the same thing from the other side.
 Hold to the word, he writes, like a lamp shining in a dark place — until the day dawns and the morning star rises in your hearts.
 The lamp is what you tend while it is still night.
 But the lamp is not the dawn, and you cannot promote it into one by trying harder.
 The day breaks of its own accord.
 The morning star rises when it rises.
 The turn out of the long disorientation arrives, in the end, as a gift let down from above, not a glow worked up from below.

+You cannot manufacture your own dawn, and the good news is that you were never asked to.
 There is a particular exhaustion that comes from trying to manufacture your own dawn.
 You have done the work.
 You have read the books, prayed the prayers, tried to feel again, lain in the dark willing the light to come — and it will not come on command, and the failure to summon it becomes one more proof that the dark is winning.
+Lay that whole weight down.
 Zechariah's song lifts that whole weight off you.
 You were never meant to generate the dawn.
-It comes from on high, mercy visiting people sitting exactly where you are, in the dark.
+The dayspring comes from on high, a visitation of tender mercy to people sitting exactly where you sit, in the dark.

 This does not leave you with nothing to do; it tells you what your actual work is.
 Not to make the morning, but to keep the lamp lit through the last of the night.
 To hold to the word when it gives no warmth, the way you would tend a small flame in a long power outage — not because the flame is the sunrise, but because it keeps you until the sunrise.
 And the dawn does its own rising.
 The morning star comes up in hearts that had given up trying to light themselves.